 Building a trusted international profession

-In this IIL London Market lecture Laurence Smith and David Thompson will be looking at the evolution of the global insurance market and will provide an insight into key innovations enhancing public trust in the profession worldwide.
+In this IIL London Market lecture Laurence Smith looked at the evolution of the global insurance market and provided an insight into key innovations enhancing public trust in the profession worldwide.

 By the end of this lecture members would have gained an insight into the: